Skip to content

 If emissions exceed those thresholds, the developer must implement site-specific mitigation measures and conduct additional surveys.

-Developers will also be required to install radon mitigation vapor barriers under every residential structure and verify radon levels meet federal standards before any certificate of occupancy is issued.
+Developers must also install radon mitigation vapor barriers under every residential structure and verify radon levels meet federal standards before any certificate of occupancy is issued.

 Additional restrictions address groundwater contamination associated with the nearby Sydney Mine sludge ponds Superfund site, including ongoing monitoring of the 1,4-dioxane plume and proof that contamination is stable before residential construction permits are issued.